 In our first letter which you can find in back issues we explained how a Cyan Zone combines the blue issues of longevity with green concerns about the health of the planet.

 Today we talk about growing broad beans, also known as favas.

-I find it absolutely fascinating that there are only four blue zones in the world where longevity is the norm and, in all four of them, they completely independently grow broad beans.
+I find it absolutely fascinating that there are only five blue zones in the world where longevity is the norm and, in all four of them, they completely independently grow broad beans.
 I would be quite surprised if you have eaten any in the last year, and if you've ever been served them, you probably disliked them, perhaps intensely.

 Such was it with me for nearly sixty years; that first helping put me off for a very long time.
 They were tough, tasteless and starchy; in short, awful.

 You are most unlikely to see broad beans in the shops; I haven't for many years.
 Yet they are not difficult to grow but they do require patience and regular attention.
 The branches become very heavy with the fruit and must be supported.
 Perhaps this puts gardeners and farmers off.

 “It has been said that failure should be our teacher, not our undertaker."

 - Denis Waitley